stryker-mutator/stryker-js/packages/wct-runner/README.md

 ### Configuring WCT

-The stryker-wct-runner will honor your regular wct configuration.
+The @stryker-mutator/wct-runner will honor your regular wct configuration.
 This means that it will automatically load the wct.conf.json file from the current working directory as expected.
 You can change this to a different file using the `wct.configFile` property in your Stryker config:

 ```js
 // Override config file example